AP source: Padres have deal in place to get Snell from Rays - WHIZ News

 Mike Clevinger, acquired from Cleveland in August, isn’t expected back from Tommy John surgery until 2022, but the Padres have other quality starters in Dinelson Lamet, Zach Davies and Chris Paddack.
 Left-hander MacKenzie Gore is one of baseball’s top pitching prospects, the jewel of a deep farm system.

-San Diego is set to tap into that prospect depth to land Snell, who would become the latest accomplished starter traded in recent years by the cost-conscious Rays, a list that includes David Price, James Shields and Chris Archer.
+San Diego is set to tap into that prospect depth to land Snell.
+He would become the latest accomplished starter traded in recent years by the thrifty Rays, a list that includes David Price, James Shields and Chris Archer.

 It also would mark the third swap between the teams since last December, when the Rays sent Tommy Pham and Jake Cronenworth to San Diego for Hunter Renfroe, minor leaguer Xavier Edwards and a player to be named that became minor leaguer Esteban Quiroz.